These are some of the tools that that we and our contributors find helpful in supporting our health and wellbeing:-

 Essential oil roll-ons: these can be great for travel when you find the smells of other people, traffic fumes and food overwhelming.
 Flo likes to multitask by using oils for travel sickness on her wrists when she is travelling by bus.

-Fidget or stim devices: these come in many forms; fidget spinners, fidget cubes.
-Rhi likes to make her own jewellery with lines of beads she can roll between her fingers and also uses crepe paper rubbed between her fingers as a tactile stim.
+Fidget or stim devices and toys: colouring books, fidget spinners, fidget cubes, lego magic sand, origami, playdoh… Rhi likes to make her own jewellery with lines of beads she can roll between her fingers and also uses crepe paper rubbed between her fingers as a tactile stim.
 There are many options out there, and whether you are a visual, audial or tactile stimmer, there will be something for you.

 Noise reducing headphones: both of us find these indispensable when travelling.
 By filtering out unnecessary sounds around us we are able to focus more, and experience less anxiety and exhaustion.
 Flo also wears hers at the cinema; she can hear the film just fine but her ears hurt less when she uses them.